Functions in Python

 return statement.
 It's syntax is:

-) around expression indicates that expression is optional.
+expression indicates that it is optional.
 If omitted a special value

 None is returned.